BeibHuang/BeibHuang.github.io/README.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see [quiz](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll Themes